 - A rodeo event where participants attempted to remove ribbons from a bull’s horn was found to qualify as a contest of an athletic or sports nature since the participants were engaged in physical activity for pleasure.
 The Oklahoma court instructed that the word “contest” means a competition or struggle for victory and “sports” is defined as physical activity engaged in for pleasure.

-- The Louisiana Supreme Ct ruled that cheerleading activities during a football game did not constitute a sports contest since cheerleading was ancillary to the real sporting event – the football game.
+- The Louisiana Supreme Court ruled that cheerleading activities during a football game did not constitute a sports contest since cheerleading was ancillary to the real sporting event – the football game.

-- A New Mexico Court ruled that a jockey was not practicing for a horse race while exercising a racehorse.
-The court reasoned that “practicing” means the same act or acts required to be successful in the sport in question or at least so similar as to develop the particular capabilities and skills essential to success.
+- A New Mexico court ruled that a jockey was not practicing for a horse race while exercising a racehorse.
+The court reasoned that “practicing” means the same act or acts required for success in the sport in question or at least so similar as to develop the particular capabilities and skills essential to success.
 Furthermore, the risks accompanying practice must be the same as those faced by a participant in an actual competition.

 Where the exclusion is present, what would the claims department of the insurance carrier or the courts decide in the event of an injury at a company sponsored fishing tournament?
-This question was recently posted to the Big I University Faculty in their April, 2012 online publication and the faculty was divided on the predicted outcome.
+This question was recently posted to the Big I University faculty in their April, 2012 online publication.
+The faculty members were divided on the predicted outcome.

-Based on the lack of definitions in the Athletic Or Sports Participants Exclusion and the unpredictability of the above rulings, policyholders should always assume that the Athletic Or Sports Participants Exclusion removes all coverage for anything similar to an athletic event or practice unless written clarification has been received from the underwriter or claims department of the carrier.
+Based on the lack of definitions in the Athletic or Sports Participants Exclusion and the unpredictability of the above rulings, policyholders should always assume that the exclusion removes all coverage for anything similar to an athletic event or practice unless written clarification has been received from the underwriter or claims department of the carrier.